 School of Science & Human Development

-The Teacher Education Program, accredited by the North Carolina Department of Public Instruction (NCDPI), provides courses of study for the following teaching licenses: Elementary Education (K-6); Middle Grades Education (6-9) concentrations: language arts, mathematics, social studies, science; Special Education: General Curriculum; Secondary Education (9-12): Mathematics, history; Special Subjects (K-12): Art, music, physical education and health education; with add-on licensure programs in reading, English as a Second Language (ESL), and academically and intellectually gifted (AIG).
+The Teacher Education Program is accredited by the North Carolina Department of Public Instruction (NCDPI) and provides courses of study for the following teaching licenses: Elementary Education (K-6); Middle Grades Education (6-9) concentrations: Language Arts, Mathematics, Social Studies, and Science; Special Education: General Curriculum; Secondary Education (9-12): Mathematics, History with Social Studies licensure, English, and General Science; Special Subjects (K-12): Art, Music, Physical Education and Health Education, and add-on licensure programs in English as a Second Language (ESL) and academically and intellectually gifted (AIG).